How to plan a wedding

 Luckily my husband found an A/C unit that we were able to set up in the bridal suite so I wasn’t dying in there waiting for the ceremony to start.
 However, some of our guests, the older family members, ended up leaving early because of how hot it was.

 What I loved about planning my wedding was watching it all come together in the end, and just being able to enjoy the actual day.
 We were surrounded by so much love, good food, and good music.
 I’m sincerely appreciative of all our family and friends who made our day happen.

 We really lucked out on vendors such as caterers and the DJ.
 A good family friend of ours catered my sister in laws wedding, so we had asked her to do ours.
 My husband was actually in a band back home, so his band members did our music.

-The only things went wrong were my wedding dress, initially, and the heat.
+The only things that went wrong were my wedding dress, initially, and the heat.
 The heat I think of more as a mishap and something we really couldn’t control at the time.
 My wedding dress was ordered in wrong, so I had to wait longer to get it in.
 This meant it took longer to alter, and I had to have 3-4 appointments before they would start altering my dress.

-Above all else, and beside the stress, planning your wedding is satisfying and a raw experience.
+Above all else, and besides the stress, planning your wedding is satisfying and a raw experience.
 You find out who is truly there for you, you learn to compromise with your soon-to-be-spouse, and you can watch everything you planned to come together.

 - Photographer: Carrie Hastings Photography

-Floral: Flowers N Things
+- Floral: Flowers N Things